astroandes/astroandes.github.io/_project/lya_tololo.md

 two different physically motivated kinematic models: an interstellar medium composed by outflowing clumps with random motions and an homogeneous gaseous sphere undergoing solid body rotation.
-The multiphase model requires a clump velocity dispersion of \sigmaclump\ with outflows of \inftyclump\, while the bulk rotation velocity is constrained to be 348 +75 -48 km/s.
+The multiphase model requires a clump velocity dispersion of 54.3 ± 0.6 km/s with outflows of 54.3 ± 5.1 km/s, while the bulk rotation velocity is constrained to be 348 +75 -48 km/s.
 We argue that the results from the multiphase model provide a correct interpretation of the data.
 In that case the clump velocity dispersion implies a dynamical mass of